Skip to main content

 Don’t mix different types of battery

 Mixing battery types can reduce performance, cause batteries to leak or rupture, or even damage your device.
 Be nice to your headlamp.
-Use either alkaline or lithium, not both.
+Use either alkaline, lithium, or NiMH cylindrical batteries, not a combination of these.
+It’s also important to note that some headlamps can only work with regular or rechargeable batteries, not both.

 Don’t mix used batteries with fresh ones

-It’s not recommended to mix old and new batteries as it can reduce performance and shorten run-time.
-Mark half-life batteries when your remove them for storage, or keep them aside.
+It’s not recommended to mix old and new batteries as this can reduce performance and shorten run-time.
+Mark half-life batteries when you remove them for storage, or keep them aside for some other use.
+The same applies to rechargeable NiMH batteries.
+Use and charge the same two or three batteries together for the best performance.

 Carry spare batteries